ibismanu/PACSproject_LED/README.md

 In the context of multiscale systems, it is crucial to effectively capture the system’s dynamics and generate reliable predictions.
-In this framework, this report presents the code structure supporting the implementation of the Learning Effective Dynamics (LED) mechanism.
-The LED relies on surrogate models, em- ploying an autoencoder and a Recurrent Neural Network.
-The code outlined in this report guides the user through the dataset generation, advances to the con- struction and training of neural networks, and culminates in the reproduction and evaluation of the LED.
+In this framework, this report presents the code structure supporting the implementation of the Learning Effective Dynamics (LED) model.
+The LED relies on surrogate models, employing an autoencoder and a Recurrent Neural Network.
+The code outlined in this report guides the user through the dataset generation, advances to the construction and training of neural networks, and culminates in the reproduction and evaluation of the LED.
 The entire mechanism is tested and evaluated through two case studies: the Van Der Pol oscillator and the Fitzhugh-Nagumo model.